 An authentic approach to content marketing

-A tenet of content marketing and beacon for COE in this case was to provide a space – and content – specifically for its audience, without coming off as a vehicle for recruitment.
-COE is driven to encourage youth interested in science, engineering, and making – and appreciates that its status as a top institution along with its great faculty offer an inherent credibility to the information it shares on the site.
-That reliable river of content flowing from top Ivy League minds to passionate users, combined with the audience’s own passion for making, is what positions CollabSpace as a unique fusion of content marketing and user generated content.
+A tenet of content marketing and a beacon for COE, in this case, was to provide a space – and content – specifically for its audience, without coming off as a vehicle for recruitment.
+COE is driven to encourage youth interested in science, engineering, and making – and appreciates that its status as a top institution along with its great faculty offer inherent credibility to the information it shares on the site.
+That reliable river of content flowing from top Ivy League minds to passionate users, combined with the audience’s own passion for making, is what positions CollabSpace as a unique fusion of content marketing and user-generated content.

 Creating positive change

 In short, we’re excited about the growth possibilities of combining Cornell human capital (through sharing COE Projects, Mentor advice, and more) with a platform designed to spur discussion and project sharing among students.
 We also hope this will increase STEM opportunities and help erode socio-economic silos by providing a free community to serve underprivileged and underserved populations.
 CollabSpace has already amassed 400+ members in its pre-promotion phase, as we monitor engagement metrics, listen to the early-adopter community members, and formally unveiled it at Maker Faire in New York City.